Islamic Association of Palestine: Affiliation with Hamas and the Muslim Brotherhood

 Since the establishment of Hamas, IAP served as Hamas's public voice in the United States.
 The Islamic Association of Palestine published a magazine, Tareeq Filistine (Road to Palestine), Ila Filastin (To Palestine) and the newspapers Al-Zaytuna (The Olive) and Muslim World Monitor.
 In general, most of its publications consisted of flyers and communiqués encouraging jihad and endorsing Hamas's mission.
 Oliver Revell, former chief of the FBI's counter-terrorism department, called IAP "a front organization for Hamas that engages in propaganda for Islamic militants."

-Matthew Levitt reported that IAP published the Hamas charter and distributed Hamas publication in the U.S. Filisteen al-Muslima, "which pays glowing tributes to Hamas suicide bombers, justifies their attacks, and suggests they be models for future suicide bombers."
+In a 2007 court filing, United States Federal Prosecutors asserted the IAP "was the first organization to publish an English version of the Hamas charter."
+The organization further distributed the Hamas publication Filisteen al-Muslima in the U.S., "which [paid] glowing tributes to Hamas suicide bombers, justifies their attacks, and suggests they be models for future suicide bombers."